Lake Oahe: Indian reservations and cultural resources

-Both the Cheyenne River Indian Reservation and the Standing Rock Indian Reservation occupy much of the western shoreline of Lake Oahe.
+Both the Cheyenne River Indian Reservation and Standing Rock Sioux Reservation occupy much of the western shoreline of Lake Oahe.
 Two possible burial sites of Sitting Bull, a Sioux leader, are located along Lake Oahe.
 One is near Fort Yates, North Dakota, while the other is near Mobridge.

 The shoreline and public lands around Lake Oahe contain various artifacts and cultural resources, especially important to many Native American tribes that have historically lived and traveled through the Missouri River Basin and the Lake Oahe area.
-All artifacts, including fossils and other objects are prohibited from collecting or damaging.
+All artifacts, including fossils and other objects, are prohibited from collecting or damaging.
 The U.S. Army Corps of Engineers, along with other Federal and Tribal Law Enforcement officers enforce the unauthorized collection, vandalism, and damaging of culturally important sites and artifacts through the Antiquities Act, National Historic Preservation Act, Archaeological Resources Protection Act of 1979, and Native American Graves Protection and Repatriation Act.
-Penalties for violations can include fines, up to Federal prison sentences.
+Penalties for violations can include fines and up to federal prison sentences.

 Forced relocation of Native Americans during construction

-In the 1960s, the Army Corps of Engineers and the Bureau of Reclamation built five large dams on the Missouri River, and implemented the Pick–Sloan Missouri Basin Program, forcing Native Americans to relocate from flooded areas.
+In the 1960s, the Army Corps of Engineers and Bureau of Reclamation built five large dams on the Missouri River, and implemented the Pick–Sloan Missouri Basin Program, forcing Native Americans to relocate from flooded areas.
 Over 200,000 acres on the Standing Rock Reservation and the Cheyenne River Reservation in South Dakota were flooded by the Oahe Dam alone.
 As of 2015, poverty remains a problem for the displaced populations in the Dakotas, who are still seeking compensation for the loss of the towns submerged under Lake Oahe, and the loss of their traditional ways of life.